 The symptoms of OCD will always negatively affect a person’s life, but the degree will depend on the severity of symptoms.
 Mild OCD symptoms can present as inconveniences that add more time or complexity to someone’s daily routine, work, or personal life.

-Severe OCD will completely overwhelm the person’s life, making it difficult for them to do anything other than focus on their symptoms.
-OCD can make it impossible to go to work, have healthy relationships, and adequately care for oneself.
+Severe OCD symptoms will completely overwhelm the person’s life, making it difficult for them to do anything other than focus on their symptoms.
+OCD can deeply impact work, have healthy relationships, and adequately care for oneself.

 Outward Signs of OCD